 EveryDay Heroes Housing Assistance Fund (EHHAF)

+The EveryDay Heroes Housing Assistance Fund (EHHAF) offers housing grants to police officers, firefighters, teachers, doctors, nurses, and social workers.
 With this program, you can get up to 97% Loan to Value (LTV) Ratio.
 If you are a veteran in one of these professions, you could even qualify for 100% financing.

 Homes for Heroes

 Registered nurses in California, Massachusetts, Hawaii, Oregon, or Alaska can make use of the Homes for Heroes program in order to buy their own house.
 This program discounts 25% of your realtor fee when buying a house.
 This applies as long as you use a realtor or broker who is affiliated with the Homes for Heroes program.
-You will also receive reduced inspection fees and closing cost.
+You will also receive reduced inspection fees and closing costs.

 After you purchased your house, Homes for Heroes will refund you 0.7% of the home purchase price.
 If you use a Homes for Heroes lender, you will also have additional savings on lending fees.